| | | Return to contents list of

 Statute.
 There is nonetheless a broad consensus that the crime of aggression is a crime

+under international law.
 2. Crimes against peace were punishable under Principle 6 of the

 Nuremberg Principles.
 Principle 6 defines crimes against peace as